edde746/har2py/README.md

   -t TEMPLATE, --template TEMPLATE
                         jinja2 template used to generate py code.
 Default to requests.
-                        (For now "requests" is the only available template) -f FILTERS, --filters FILTERS
-                        commas value separeted string of the resource type you want to include in py generated code.
-Supported type are `xhr`, `script`, `stylesheet`, `image`, `font`, `document`, `other`.
-                        Default to xhr,document,other.
-  -w, --overwrite       overwrite py file if one previous py file with the same name
+                        (For now "requests" is the only available template) -w, --overwrite       overwrite py file if one previous py file with the same name already exists.
-                        already exists.